dlehman/dlehman.github.io/_posts/2023-04-18-connecting-toper-roaster-to-artisan-scope-on-mac.md

 After googling whatever ideas I could think of, my next hope was finding out that some Toper roasters have an Ethernet port built-in as well as USB, and can be connected to a network, or directly to the laptop.
 Unfortunately, there was no such port in my roaster.

 Finally I followed the USB cable inside the machine and traced it to a box that said "PhidgetTemperatureSensor" on it.
 Hmm...
-I googled "phidget" and discovered phidgets are "products for USB Sensing and Control" Furthermore, the Artisan `Config > Machine` menu had a "Phidget" option on it.
+I googled "phidget" and discovered phidgets are "products for USB Sensing and Control".
+Furthermore, the Artisan `Config > Machine` menu had a "Phidget" option.
 I selected the `Phidget USB 1048 Databridge 2xTC` sub-option, mostly because it included "USB" in the description.

 ![Phidget temperature sensor](/docs/assets/images/phidget_temp_sensor.jpeg)